jyotiyadav94/ETL_pipeline/README.md

 ### assets.csv

-- This dataset contains a list of real estate properties located in Italy.
+- The dataset consists of information about different assets (properties or parcels of land) identified by unique asset IDs.
 - Each property is uniquely identified by the following fields: asset_id, cityCode, catasto, sezione, foglio, particella, and subalterno.
 - Fields particella and subalterno can only accept digits and letters ([a-zA-Z0-9]).
 <br>